foxssake/netfox-voip-example/README.md

 However, the example itself uses netfox, hence the project name.

+### Why only AudioStreamPlayer3D?

+For the example, the goal was to have 3D playback.

+Due to Godot's class layout, AudioStreamPlayer3D, AudioStreamPlayer2D and AudioStreamPlayer don't have a shared parent class that plays back sound.

+So if you need non-3D playback, you'll need to update `VoiceSink`.

 ### Will it support X?

 New features are currently not planned.
 However, PR's are always welcome!